megat69/AlgorithmicEditor_Plugins/README.md

 This file will contain all your plugin's code, as plugins are *(at least at the moment)* single-file only.

+If you need to work with multiple files, you may create/download them yourself from the plugin file.<br>
+*Tip : The `requests` module is great for this purpose, and is already a dependency of the editor.*

+If you need to install dependencies, you may install them yourself.<br>
+*Tip : The `os.system()` function can serve this purpose.*

 Once the file is created, copy this boilerplate into it :
 ```python
 from plugin import Plugin